 The Chroniclers

-Focus areas: Early Medieval Europe; Anglo-Saxon Studies; Anglo-Scandinavian History; Scandinavian History; Saga Literature; Cross-Cultural Exchange; Royal Studies; History of Religion
+Focus areas: Early Medieval Europe; Icelandic Sagas; Anglo-Saxon Studies; Anglo-Scandinavian History; Scandinavian History; Saga Literature; Cross-Cultural Exchange; Royal Studies; History of Religion

-Matt completed his Master of History at the University of New England in 2016 and his Graduate Certificate in Classical Languages in 2017.
-Matt is presently a PhD candidate at Flinders University, his research investigates cultural memory as exemplified by the transmission of Anglo-Saxon kingship into Anglo-Scandinavian literary texts of the twelfth – thirteenth centuries.
-He has also published recent articles on various aspects of tenth and eleventh Anglo-Saxon and Scandinavian history, literature, and culture.
+Matt completed his PhD at Flinders University in 2022 after having completed a Master of History at the University of New England in 2016 and a Graduate Certificate in Classical Languages in 2017.
+He is a Research Fellow in Medieval History and a Humfrey Wanley Visiting Fellow at the University of Oxford’s Bodleian Libraries.
+His research focuses on cultural memory and the transmission of historical narrative across time and place – as exemplified by the transmission of Anglo-Saxon kingship into Anglo-Scandinavian literary texts of the twelfth – thirteenth centuries.
+He has published numerous articles and book chapters on various aspects of tenth and eleventh century Anglo-Saxon and Scandinavian history, literature, and culture.

 Published works: